1st and 2nd Year National Championships at Woodward Academy

 LARP: I like a well weighed and unique impact situations.
 You should know the warrants and link chain without relying on your authors.
 If there is only 0.00001% risk of the impact, its 0, unless you tell me why I should care about that small portion.
 Typically empirics come first, but I’ll listen to logical analytics.

 Non-topical affirmatives: I will listen to the aff, but I need to know why I should vote aff.
 I may be swayed by a good topicality shell, however am willing to vote on impact turns to theory.
-I prefer affirmatives that are in the vain of the topic.
+I prefer affirmatives that at least try to be topical.

 “Tricks”: They are cool.
 Dumb tricks like the “Resolved apriori” have a very low threshold for responses.
 If truth testing is not read, I use framework as the offense filter meaning some tricks won’t matter.
 You should be honest about tricks when asked in CX.
 The more sketchy you are the less I will like you.